 The information in this presentation is as of July 21, 2025, unless specified otherwise and is for your informational and educational purposes only, is not intended to be relied on to make any investment decisions and is neither an offer to sell nor a solicitation of an offer to buy any securities or financial instruments in any jurisdiction.
 This presentation expresses the views of ARA as of the date indicated and such views are subject to change without notice.
 The information in this presentation has been obtained or derived from sources believed by ARA to be reliable but ARA does not represent that this information is accurate or complete and has not independently verified the accuracy or completeness of such information or assumptions on which such information is based.
 Models used in any analysis may be proprietary, making the results difficult for any third party to reproduce.
 Past performance of any kind referenced in the information above in connection with any particular strategy should not be taken as an indicator of future results of such strategies.
 It is important to understand that investments of the type referenced in the information above pose the potential for loss of capital over any time period.
-This presentation is proprietary to ARA and may not be circulated or redelivered to any person without the prior written consent of ARA.
+This presentation is proprietary to ARA and may not be copied, reproduced, republished, or posted in whole or in part, in any form and may not be circulated or redelivered to any person without the prior written consent of ARA.
 Photos used in this presentation were selected based on visual appearance, are used for illustrative purposes only, are not necessarily reflective of all the investments made by ARA or which ARA may make in the future.